China’s NEV production and sales maintained upward momentum in 2021.

 Fastmarkets’ assessment for graphite spherical 99.95% C, 15 microns, fob China was at $3,100-3,300 per tonne on December 16, up by 24.27% from $2,350-2,800 per tonne on July 1.

-“Chinese spherical graphite prices are at seven-year highs, and we would not be surprised to see the 2012 peak of $4,000 per tonne breached over the coming years,” Fastmarkets’ analyst Amy Bennett said.
+“Chinese spherical graphite costs are at seven-year highs, and we would not be surprised to see the 2012 peak of $4,000 per tonne breached over the coming years,” Fastmarkets’ analyst Amy Bennett said.
 “Demand for active anode material from the EV battery sector is rising sharply, while Chinese spherical graphite producers are also facing rising power costs.
 We expect to see upward pricing momentum maintained well into 2022.”

 Fine flake prices in China are likely to stay near record highs for most of the first three months of 2022 due to solid demand for spherical graphite amid growing use in anode production along with supply interruptions and logistical problems, market participants said.